xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 1. Download an X-Cart 5 package from this page: [http://www.x-cart.com/download.html](http://www.x-cart.com/download.html)
 2. Upload the downloaded package onto your server.
-3. Unpack the X-Cart 5 archive to the web-root directory of your server.
+3. The package is an archive, so unpack it to the web-root directory of your server.
 You can do it using the archive tools of your Control panel or using the following command via SSH:

     for zip archive: